IntelLabs/vdms/kubernetes/README.md

 # Configure kubeConfig.json #
-Use is the sample kubeConfig file that can be used add details of Master/Worker node
+Sample kubeConfig file that can be used to add details of Master/Worker node

 ```json
     {